mnaoumov/obsidian-better-markdown-links/README.md

 This plugin adds the ability to automatically convert all new links entered manually to the selected format.

+## Automatic handling rename/move

+This plugin adds the ability to automatically update links to the renamed or moved to another directory files.

+To improve performance, consider installing [Backlink Cache](https://obsidian.md/plugins?id=backlink-cache) plugin.

 ## Extend [`app.fileManager.generateMarkdownLink()`][generateMarkdownLink]

 This plugin enhances the [`app.fileManager.generateMarkdownLink()`][generateMarkdownLink] function by adding two optional parameters: `isEmbed` and `isWikilink`.
 The extended function signature is as follows: